vignettes/visStatistics.Rmd

 user-specified conf.level

-As an example, we use the Motor Trend Car Road Tests data
+The Motor Trend Car Road Tests dataset (mtcars

 = manual).